Keith Molesworth: Early life

 Molesworth was born in Washington, Iowa and graduated from Washington High School.
 When he was 17 years old, Molesworth stood 5 ft 7 in tall and weighed 98 lb.
 Due to his size, he never started a prep football game.
-Molesworth started growing during the following year, never growing larger than 5′9″ and 167 lb.; however, this spurt started his career in sports.
+Molesworth started growing during the following year, never growing larger than 5′ 9″ and 167 lb.; however, this spurt started his career in sports.

 College career

-Molesworth went to Monmouth College located in Monmouth, Illinois, where he won three letters each in four varsity sports American football, basketball, baseball and track.
-He became one of the rare 12-letter performers in the history of Monmouth College.
+Molesworth went to Monmouth College in Monmouth, Illinois, where he won three letters each in four varsity sports American football, basketball, baseball and track.
+He became one of the rare 12-letter performers in the history of the college.
 He was elected to the Monmouth College Athletic Hall of Fame in 1984.
 He graduated from Monmouth College in 1928.

 Professional career

 Molesworth played as a professional for nine years, the last seven in both baseball and football.
 Four of the baseball seasons were in Minor league baseball.
-Molesworth played football for the independent professional Ironton Tanks, who helped defeat the Chicago Bears in November 1930 and impressing George Halas in the process.
+Molesworth started his pro football career at the semipro Rock Island Independents in 1927 for $25 per game, he later played for the independent Portsmouth Spartans but was cut before the 1930 season (the Spartans first in the NFL), after dating the head coach girlfriend.
+Molesworth would later signed with the independent professional Ironton Tanks, and helped them defeat the Chicago Bears in November 1930 and impressing George Halas in the process.
 After the Ironton Tanks folded in 1931, he tried out for the Bears and went on to play seven seasons with the team, where he was the T-formation quarterback in a backfield that included Red Grange and Bronko Nagurski.
 The 1932 and 1933 Bears were National Football League champions.
 He was elected to the State of Iowa Athletic Hall of Fame in 1990.